jpasquers/corridors/README.md

 ### Items

-- "Wreath of vindication" - Given to people after weighing the heart
+- simple whetstone - attack damage
 - "Benu's amulet" - protects the heart.
-- "Coffer of the viper" - Nehebkau the snake god was part of the 'collector of souls'
 - "Winged sun crest" - Attack speed.
 - "Amenta" - symbol of the horizon.
 Range item.
 - Headdress - range

+### Boons

+- "Wreath of vindication" - Given to people after weighing the heart
+- "Coffer of the viper" - Nehebkau the snake god was part of the 'collector of souls'

 ### TODO list